alex4tm/rails-react-chat/README.md

-slack like chat made using rails - react- redux
+slack like messaging app made using rails - react- redux